TerraVera/TerraVeraCarta/README.md

 # TerraVeraCarta

-TerraVeraCarta Project is to provide a basis template constitution that describes how the new government should function and fixed basic laws that can not be violated.
+TerraVeraCarta Project is to provide a basis template constitution adoptable by any existing governement that describes how the new government should function and fixed basic laws that can not be violated.